thomasp85/fiery/README.md

 Roadmap
 -------

 Fiery is intended to be minimal and lightweight so many features will be delegated to plugins.
-On top of my list for fiery features are infrastructure that allows for delayed, timed and asynchronous code execution, as well as getting 100% code coverage...
+On top of my list for fiery features are infrastructure that allows for delayed, timed and asynchronous code execution, as well as including some small plugins for standard functionality